Firewall nftables settings (firewall.toml)

 Parameter saves_rules_path

-Meaning Specify the path to the file
+Meaning Specifying the path to the file

 By default /etc/nftables.conf